Lee Corso

 College Football Analyst

-Corso joined ESPN after 28 years as a coach at the college and professional levels, including 17 seasons as a head coach.
-In four seasons at Louisville (1969-72), he compiled a 28-11-3 mark and captured two Missouri Valley Conference Championships (1970 and ’72) while taking the Cardinals to the 1970 Pasadena Bowl.
-It was the first Louisville football bowl appearance since 1958.
-Corso then moved to Indiana in 1973 where he spent 10 seasons as the head coach, leading the Hoosiers to their first bowl victory in 75 years, a 38-37 decision over previously unbeaten Brigham Young in the 1979 Holiday Bowl.
-Corso also coached Northern Illinois in 1984 before taking over the reins of the Orlando Renegades of the United States Football League (USFL) in 1985 for one season.
+Corso was head coach of the Louisville Cardinals for four seasons (1969-72), and in that short span took the Cardinals to the 1970 Pasadena Bowl, the program’s first bowl appearance since 1958.
+During his time at Louisville, Corso compiled a 28-11-3 mark and captured two Missouri Valley Conference Championships (1970 & ’71).
+He then moved to Indiana in 1973 where he spent 10 seasons as head coach of the Hoosiers, leading the school to its first bowl victory in 75 years, a 38-37 decision over previously unbeaten Brigham Young in the 1979 Holiday Bowl.
+Corso coached Northern Illinois in 1984 before taking over the Orlando Renegades of the United States Football League (USFL) in 1985 for one season.
+He began his coaching career as an assistant for 11 seasons (1958-68) at Florida State, Maryland and Navy.
+In addition, from January-July 1991, Corso served as General Manager of the World League’s Orlando Thunder.

 Back to top button